DanielMoscoso/100day_challenge/Readme.txt

 			 then you have a BlackJack.
 Neat rule.
 			-If you get BlackJack, and you decide to stop playing.
 You automatically win, and the computer does not flip its upside down card.
+			-Recursion implemented: Now the game can restart if the player decides to.
 ===============================================================================